ZhouDaLab/zhoudalab.github.io/_pages/home.md

 ### Services
 - **Director**, Department of Probability and Statistics, School of Mathematical Sciences, Xiamen University, 2017-.
+- **Vice Director**, National Institute for Data Science in Health and Medicine, Xiamen University, Xiamen University, 2023-.
 - **Council Member**, Mathematical Life Science Committee of China Society for Industrial and Applied Mathematics (CSIAM), 2017-.
 - **Council Member**, Fujian Society for Mathematical Biology, 2017-.